The National Capital Area Chapter

 The ideal candidates are community and business leaders who are philanthropic, ambitious, socially active, resourceful, goal oriented, and passionate about making a difference in the lives of people suffering from blood cancers.
 Their unstoppable ambition drives them to fundraise in a very large-scale capacity with record-breaking results.

-Every three minutes, someone in the United States is diagnosed with a blood cancer and every ten minutes someone loses their battle.
+Every three minutes, someone in the United States is diagnosed with a blood cancer and every nine minutes someone loses their battle.
 LLS is the world's largest national voluntary health organization dedicated to curing blood cancers improving the quality of life of patients.
 Fortunately, there is hope for a future free of blood cancers.